 The Malwa region of Madhya Pradesh is situated in the southwest portion of the state), with Indore as the point of entry.
 Ujjain, Mandu and Omkareshwar popularly make up its "Golden Triangle".
 Ujjain is one of Hinduism's seven sacred cities, and one of the four locations of the Kumbh Mela.
 Most importantly, it's home to the Mahakaleshwar Temple, which has one of India’s 12 sacred Jyotirlingams

 The abandoned city of Mandu was once the lavish home of the Mughals, who indulged themselves by its many lakes and palaces.
-Mandu's crumbling buildings, encircled by a long 45 kilometer (28 mile) stretch of wall with 12 gateways, still hint of its grandiose past.
+Mandu's crumbling buildings, encircled by a long 45 kilometer (28 miles) stretch of wall with 12 gateways, still hint of its grandiose past.

 Omkareshwar, an island in the Narmada river, is said to appear like the symbol “Om” when viewed from above.
 It's another of the 12 Jyotirlingam sites, and this, added to the presence of the Holy Narmada, draws generations of devout pilgrims.
-It's popular with travelers too, as a place to chill out.Continue to 9 of 10 below.
+It's popular with travelers too, as a place to chill out.

 Satpura National Park

 You're unlikely to see a tiger at lesser-known Satpura National Park but it's an excellent place to spend time in nature without the crowds.
 Notably, Satpura is one of only a few protected forests in India that visitors are allowed to walk through.
 The Duchess Falls Trail is challenging but you'll be rewarded with a refreshing dip in the waterfall at the end.
-Other possible activities inside the park include cycling, jeep safaris, night safaris and canoe safaris.
+Other possible activities inside the park include cycling, jeep safaris, night safaris, and canoe safaris.